function-store/TD_ParHoverMIDI_VSN1/docs/advanced.md

 - Backup tables before manual editing
 - Invalid entries will trigger recovery dialogs

-## Best Practices for Update Compatibility
+## Update Compatibility & External Setup

-Ensuring your slot data and configurations are preserved across component updates.
+Comprehensive guide to external storage and seamless updates.

+### Automatic Slot Data Protection

+**Already Done For You:**

+The component automatically protects your work on first launch:
+- ✅ External Slots Repo is **automatically created** at `/project1/ParHoverMIDI_VSN1_SlotsRepo`
+- ✅ Your slot assignments are stored outside the component
+- ✅ Updates will never affect your saved slots
+- 🔧 Can be disabled via the `Auto-Create Repo` parameter if you prefer manual control

+**Customizing the Repo Location:**
+1. Set `Auto-Create Repo` to off
+2. Use the `Create` custom parameter to create an external Repo at your preferred location
+3. Point the `Slots Repo` parameter to your custom table

-### Automatic Setup with "Externalize Component" (Recommended)
+### Full External Setup with "Externalize Component"

-The fastest way to set up for seamless updates:

-1. **One-Click Setup:**
+For **maximum update compatibility** and multi-project workflows:

+**The One-Click Solution:**
-   - Open component's **About** parameter page
+1. Open the component's **About** parameter page
-   - Pulse the **`Externalize Component`** button
+2. Pulse the **`Externalize Component`** button
-   - Automatically handles all external setup
+3. Done! ✅

-2. **What It Does:**
+**What It Does:**
-   - Saves component as external `.tox` to Palette folder
+- Saves the component as an external `.tox` file to `Palette/FNStools_ext/`
-   - Converts component to external reference in your project
+- Converts the component to an external reference in your project
-   - Creates and links external Slots Repo table
+- Creates and links an external Slots Repo (if not already external)
-   - Ensures future updates preserve all slot assignments
+- Ensures all future updates preserve your configurations

-3. **Benefits:**
+**Benefits:**
-   - One button does everything
+- 🚀 One-click setup for full external workflow
-   - Works across multiple projects using the same `.tox`
+- 🔄 Use the same component across multiple projects
-   - Updates apply everywhere automatically
+- ⚡ Update the component once, updates apply everywhere
+- 💾 Complete persistence of all data and settings

+### In-Component Updater

+Built-in updater in the **About** parameter page:

+**How to Update:**
+1. The UI icon in TouchDesigner's top-right corner turns **yellow** when updates are available
+2. Click the icon and navigate to **About** page
+3. Review the changelog to see what's new
+4. Click **Update** to install with one click
+5. Component downloads to `Palette/FNStools_ext/`

+**Update Safety:**
+- Automatic backup of current version
-   - Persistent slot data guaranteed
+- Preserves all slot data (thanks to external repo)
+- Preserves all parameter settings
+- Works seamlessly with external `.tox` setup

-### Manual Setup (Advanced)
+### Manual External Setup (Advanced)

 If you prefer granular control:

-**External Repo Only:**
-1. Use `Create` custom parameter to make external Repo table
-2. Prevents updates from clearing slots
-3. Good for single-project workflows

 **External .tox Only:**
-1. Save component to `Palette/FNStools_ext/ParHoverMIDI_VSN1.tox`
+1. Save component as external `.tox` to `Palette/FNStools_ext/ParHoverMIDI_VSN1.tox`
-2. Drag as external component in projects
+2. In each project, drag this `.tox` as an **external component** (shows reference icon)
-3. Enable `External .tox` parameter
+3. Enable the `External .tox` parameter in the component
 4. Good for multi-project workflows

+**Custom External Repo:**
+1. Disable `Auto-Create Repo` parameter
+2. Create a table DAT manually at your preferred location
+3. Set `Slots Repo` parameter to point to your table
+4. Good for custom project structures

-**Both (Best):**
+**Both (Recommended):**
-- Combine external Repo + external .tox
+- Combine external `.tox` + external Repo for maximum flexibility
-- Maximum protection and flexibility
-- Required for true update independence

-### In-Component Updates

-Built-in updater in **About** parameter page:

-1. Open component's **About** page
-2. Check for updates
-3. View changelog
-4. Install with one click
-5. `.tox` downloads to `Palette/FNStools_ext/`

-> **Tip:** Use "Externalize Component" button before first update to avoid any data loss
+- Best for production environments with multiple projects

 ## MIDI Mapping Configuration